bfidatadigipres/checksum_scripts/README.md

     has been checksum evaluated.
 Prints the CRC32 checksum to the terminal output, formatted 08x.
   - md5(filename): Opens the input file in bytes, splits the file into chunks and iterates through these (size 4096) until the hash file is completed.
 Prints the MD5 checksum, formatted hexdigest.
-4. Outputs the time taken for each function, along with the input file name.
+4. Outputs the time taken for each function to terminal console.
+Also outputs to (or appends to if you have multiple attempts) a log in the current terminal directory.
+Tab separated: Filepath MD5/CRC32 Size in MB Time taken in seconds.

 ## checksum_speed_test_crontab.py